leeradev/AeroBot/README.md

 # AeroBot
-A public Discord bot developed by Daniel#1572 and Spencer!
+A public Discord bot developed by Daniel#1572 and Spencer#4904!